get-convex/convex-helpers/packages/convex-helpers/README.md

 });
 ```

-## Composable streams of query results
+## Composable Streams of query results

 In Convex queries, you can read data from many tables in many ways, and combine
 the data before returning to to the client.
 However, some patterns aren't so
 easy without these helpers.
 In particular, these helpers will allow you to take
 a union of multiple queries, filter out some of them, and paginate the result.

-- A "stream" is an async iterable of documents, ordered by indexed fields.
+- A "stream" is an [async iterable](https://javascript.info/async-iterators-generators)
+  of documents, ordered by indexed fields.

 The cool thing about a stream is you can merge multiple streams together
 to create a new stream, and you can filter documents out of a stream with a